Volkswagen I.D. R: History

-Following the Volkswagen emissions scandal in 2015, the company pulled out of motorsport events such as the World Rally Championship (which they had won every year since 2013), the Dakar Rally (3 straight wins since 2009) and the 24 Hours of Le Mans (13 wins with its Audi and Bentley brands in the 15 years prior to 2014).
+Following the Volkswagen emissions scandal in 2015, the company pulled out of major motorsport events such as the World Rally Championship (which the Polo R had won every year from 2013 to 2016), the Dakar Rally (3 straight wins 2009 to 2011, plus 2024) and the 24 Hours of Le Mans (from 2000 to 2017 all wins but in 2009, with its Audi, Bentley and Porsche brands).

 The Volkswagen I.D.
-R made its competition début at the Pikes Peak International Hill climb in Colorado Springs, Colorado on 24 June 2018.
+R made its competition debut at the Pikes Peak International Hill climb in Colorado Springs, Colorado on 24 June 2018.
 It was driven by Romain Dumas, and the team set a target of beating the existing electric car record of 8:57.118 minutes, set in 2016 by Rhys Millen with the Drive eO PP100.
 The I.D.
 R became the first car to complete the hill climb in under eight minutes (7:57.148), breaking the outright record set by Sébastien Loeb and the Peugeot 208 T16 Pikes Peak.
 The average speed during the run was 150.9 km/h, and 218 km/h through the speed trap.

 In 2018 the Dewar Trophy was awarded to Integral Powertrain (the provider of the motors used by Volkswagen) for their electric motors and drivers.
 Previous winners include Keith Duckworth for the Cosworth DFV engine and Mercedes AMG High Performance Powertrains for their Formula 1 hybrid powertrain.

 On 3 June 2019 the ID.R used 24.7 kWh to break the electric vehicle lap record on the Nürburgring with a time of 6:05.336, cornering at up to 3.49 g.
 The record time was previously held by the NIO EP9 driven by Peter Dumbreck.
 Again driven by Dumas, the ID.
 R reached speeds of 273 km/h, for an average of 205.3 km/h.
 In 2019, the I.D.
 R set a new record for the Goodwood Festival of Speed Hillclimb clocking in at 39.90, also by Dumas.

 On 2 September 2019, Dumas set a benchmark with the Volkswagen ID.R on the 10906 m Shan Big Gate Road on Tianmen Mountain of 7:38.585.

 In February 2020, Volkswagen confirmed that a second version of the I.D.
 R would be built.
 Named the I.D.
 R Evo, this version of the car is expected to continue to make record attempts at various tracks and courses around the world, potentially revisiting some benchmarks set by the original I.D.
 R car.
 Volkswagen has since announced it would abandon motorsports for their flagship brand, though they continue to support motorsports for their premium brands.